Server Memory Server Configuration Options

 In the pane, double-click Lock pages in memory.

-In the Local Security Policy Setting dialog box, select the account with privileges to run sqlservr.exe and click Remove.
+In the Local Security Policy Setting dialog box, add the account with privileges to run sqlservr.exe (the SQL Server startup account).

 When you are running multiple instances of the Database Engine, there are three approaches you can use to manage memory: